yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/qs-connect.md

 showAsideToc: true
 ---

-After [creating a free cluster](../qs-add/), the easiest way to connect to it is to use the cloud shell.
+After [creating a free cluster](../qs-add/), the easiest way to connect to it is to use Cloud Shell.

-Using the cloud shell, you can connect to your Yugabyte Cloud cluster from your browser, and interact with it using distributed SQL.
+Using Cloud Shell, you can connect to your Yugabyte Cloud cluster from your browser, and interact with it using distributed SQL.

-Cloud shell has a 15 minute connection limit.
+The shell has a 15 minute connection limit.
 If your session expires, close your browser tab and connect again.

-## Connect to your cluster using the cloud shell
+## Connect to your cluster using Cloud Shell

 To connect to your cluster, do the following: